• Skip to primary navigation

 Excess insurance

 This sort of coverage typically increases the limits of coverage above the limits provided by the E&O Indemnity Plan.
-Instead of $1 million in limits per error, an excess policy might provide, for example, an additional $1 million or $2 million in coverage in excess of the Indemnity Plan.
+Thus, an excess policy might provide say $1 million, $2 million, or more in coverage in excess of the Indemnity Plan limits.

-Depending on the Excess carrier, there may be additional coverages that are offered as part of an Excess policy.
-This could be a limited form of Cyber coverage, or a limited protection against the legal defence costs of disciplinary proceedings.
+Depending on the excess carrier, there may be additional coverages that are offered as part of an excess policy.
+This could be a limited form of cyber coverage, or a limited protection against the costs of disciplinary proceedings.

 Crime (Fidelity) insurance (which may include Social Engineering and Funds Transfer Frauds)

-Crime or Fidelity insurance provides coverage for a brokerage against employee dishonesty.
-It would be additional to the protection given by the Real Estate Special Compensation Fund, which protects against such dishonesty up to $100,000 per claimant.
+Crime or fidelity insurance provides coverage for a brokerage against employee dishonesty.
+It would be additional to the protection given by the Real Estate Compensation Fund which protects against such dishonesty up to $200,000 per claimant.
+Where there are multiple claimants against a single brokerage, the limit of coverage is $1 million.

 Cyber insurance

-A Cyber policy covers against risks of computer hacking or malware transmission.
-It insures against your own losses in the event of a hack or virus, such as notification costs if personal information is stolen, cyber extortion (ransomware), the costs of IT forensics, and the costs of restoring your computer systems.
+Such a policy insures against risks of computer hacking, or malware transmission.
+Such policies generally insure against your own losses in the event of a hack or virus, notification costs if personal information is stolen, cyber extortion (ransomware) the costs of IT forensics, and the costs of restoring your computer systems if hacked.

 It may insure you for third party claims as a result of stolen data or confidential information and may include the provision of immediate technical assistance in the event of a data breach.